-FALL 2020 UPDATE: The FSC viewing rooms and circulation desk remain closed for fall but we are making an effort to make materials available to instructors and researchers.
+WINTER 2021 UPDATE: The Film Studies Center viewing rooms and circulation desk remain closed for fall but we are making an effort to make materials available to instructors and researchers.
 If you have had access to the FSC collection in the past, please contact us to set up remote checkout.
-Patrons may check out items by appointment on Mondays of the fall term.
+Patrons may check out items by appointment.

 Email your request and we will make an appointment to deliver your package outside the door of Cobb Hall.

 Guidelines for using the study collection

 The FSC's study collection may be used for face-to-face classroom instruction and individual study.
 Most patrons are required to watch films on-site in the FSC's viewing rooms.
 Faculty and lecturers may borrow items for classroom use except for those designated as ON RESERVE in the catalog.
 The Film Studies Center does not own the copyright to any materials in the collection and by loaning them does not give or imply permission for public presentation.

 - Sign up in person at the Center in Cobb Hall 306.

 - Present valid UC ID when checking out materials.
 Registration must be renewed annually.